tshadowknight/SRW_Engine_MV_Docs/how_to.md

 * Update the name, description and ability effects and activation requirements([see the general documentation for a detailed overview of all fields](https://github.com/tshadowknight/SRW_Engine_MV_Docs/blob/main/manual.md#pilot-abilities))

+## Parallax Mapping

+SRW Engine MV has an additional feature to make parallax mapping easier.
+enable PLACE\_PARALLAX\_ABOVE_MAP in Engine.conf.js to make it so the Parallax layer will display above the regular map.
+This allows you to use regular tiles for tile properties like movement cost and terrain bonuses without having to worry about those tiles appearing in game.

+To do parallax mapping perform the following steps:

+* create your map in an external program, make sure to keep the tile size of the engine in mind(default 48x48)
+* store the map in img/parallaxes folder of the project, make sure to make it start with "!" ex.: !myParallaxMap.png
+* in RPG Maker create a new map and in the edit map dialogue set the parrallax image to the map image, do not enable looping.
+Enable "Show in the Editor"
+* make sure the size in tiles of the map matches the size of the parallax image ex.: the map is 768x768 which is 16 48x48 tiles, so the map width and height should be 16
+* use the region editor of the map to assing terrain types
+* place regular tiles on the map for functions like terrain movement cost and terrain bonuses

+The map should now be ready for use.

 ### Using item boxes